18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 ## File Transfers
 * Given the space and access limitations of a home directory, large amounts of data or data that will be used collaboratively should be transferred to a project directory (see section [Quotas on Home and Project Directories](#quotas-on-home-and-project-directories))
-* If you have to transfer very large amounts of data or if network speed at your location is slow, please submit a request to the Virtual Core to ingress data from a hard drive as described below ([Large Data Transfers](#large-data-transfers)).
+* If you have to transfer very large amounts of data or if network speed at your location is slow, please submit a request to the Virtual Research Support Core (VRSC) to ingress data from a hard drive as described below ([Large Data Transfers](#large-data-transfers)).
 * If you have issues with transferring data, please contact the VRSC at [scinet_vrsc@USDA.GOV](mailto:scinet_vrsc@USDA.GOV?subject=help%20with%20transferring%20data).

 ### Globus Online Data Transfers